duckietown/duckietown-lx/planning/README.md

 - 💻 Update the shell commands: `dts update`

 - 💻 Update your laptop/desktop: `dts desktop update`

-- 🚙 Update your Duckiebot: `dts duckiebot update ROBOTNAME` (where `ROBOTNAME` is the name of your Duckiebot chosen during the initialization procedure.)

 ## 3. Work on the exercise